-We are parents too and have our own version of 'Roo' at home.
+We are parents too and have our own version of Roo at home.
 We want Roo to enjoy their rugs without worrying about ruining it.
 That is why the rugs we carry have to be practical.

 In our store, you will find 'care instructions' listed for each rug we sell.
 That way, you can decide for yourself how "washable" you need your rug to be to match your version of Roo at home.

-The choice of rug you buy really depends on a number of factors - which room is the rug for? who are the members in your household? what is your lifestyle? what is your budget?
+The choice of rug you buy really depends on a number of factors - Which room is the rug for?
+Who are the members in your household?
+What is your lifestyle?
+What is your budget?

 We work with experts to determine whether or not a material or ingredient is safe for our health and our environment.
 From there, we strive to be transparent with the materials used in the making of each rug down to its fibres, dyes and glues so that you can make an informed decision.

 We care about you and your family.
 We also care about the families who make our rugs and the environments from where our materials are extracted from.
 That is why we created the ethical test.

 Many of our partners are GoodWeave certified, which provides assurance that no child labour, bonded labour or forced labour is involved in the making of the rugs.
 Some of our partners also have programs that train women to become artisans so that they can support their families, and provide their children with proper education.

 Farming cotton is often very harmful to the health of the farmers due to the heavy pesticides used in the crop fields.
 The same goes for wool where sheeps are often sprayed with insecticides.
 We strive to seek out brands that use organic cotton and organic wool in their production process.
 Not only is it healthier for us but it is also healthier for our farmers and sheeps.

 We do not claim to sell only the healthiest rugs on the planet.
 If that was the case, we'd have very little to sell to you and only a small population would be able to afford it.
 Instead, we are about finding healthier rug options for your home that fit your budget level.